Sandwich generation: Financial problems and statistics

 On average, adults in the Sandwich Generation are spending approximately $10,000 and 1,350 hours on their parents and children combined per year.
 Typically, children require more money and "capital-intensive" care, while aging adults require more time and labor-intensive care.

 Becoming part of the Sandwich Generation can put a huge financial burden on families.
 On average, 48% of adults are providing some sort of financial support to their grown children, while 27% are their primary support.
 Additionally, 25% are financially supporting their parents as well.

 Some of the adults living in this sandwiched generation face financial problems regularly, having to support three generations at one time: their parents, their immediate family (theirself and their spouse) and children.

-Some businesses have begun to recognize the issues faced by the sandwich generation as a financial planning problem.
+Some businesses have begun to recognize the issues faced by the sandwich generation as a financial planning and tech support problem.
 With the entrance of millennials, a younger demographic is now entering the sandwich generation, facing a new set of challenges as they have fewer assets but older parents.